"I didn't do it on purpose. It was an accident." When is this a legal defense to a crime?

 Contact us for help...

-If you or loved one is in need of help with using accidents as a legal defense and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is in need of help with using accidents as a legal defense and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 Additionally, we have law offices located in Reno and Las Vegas.
 For information relating to Nevada's legal defenses, we invite you to contact our Nevada criminal defense attorneys at one of our local Nevada law offices.16